 This system is a structured training program that requires students to complete a list of set competencies and review's during lessons.
 Once these have been completed and verified by your instructor, you will be issued with a certificate of competency.

-As an alternative to the Log Book System, some students may wish to attempt a government test, also known as a "one off test".
-The government test can be taken at any time once the student is confident they have had enough practice.
-The student must be at least 17 years of age and have held a learners license for at least 6 months before they take for this test.
+As an alternative to the Log Book System, some students may wish to attempt a Government test, also known as a "one off test".
+The Government test can be taken at any time once the student is confident they have had enough practice.
+The student must be at least 17 years of age and must have held a learners license for at least 12 months (6 months if they are over 25) before they can take this test.

 Students must supply the vehicle, be it their own car, a borrowed car or one hired from a driving school.
-This vehicle must be fully registered, clean and in a roadworthy condition.
+This vehicle must be fully registered, have a centre mounted handbrake between the seats, be clean and in a roadworthy condition.
 L plates must be clearly displayed on the front and rear of the vehicle.
-Plates must NOT be displayed on windows.
+L plates must NOT be displayed in/on windows.

 We advise students that choose to take a government test to book a lesson with an instructor at least 2 weeks beforehand.
 This will allow enough time for students to correct any problems the instructor may find and allow time to practice.